 This all changed in 2014, when the Obama administration announced a reestablishment of diplomatic relations with Cuba.
-Soon, travel restrictions were loosened, and major airlines began offering direct flights from the U.S. As a result, Americans can now legally explore the people, places, and culture that make Cuba unique.
+Soon, travel restrictions were loosened, and major airlines began offering direct flights from the U.S. And while the Trump administration has rolled back some of these changes (see below), Americans can now legally explore the people, places, and culture that make Cuba unique.

 But this opportunity will not last forever.
 The influx of foreigners is rapidly transforming Cuba’s economic and social realities.
 Meanwhile, political uncertainties in the U.S. make it impossible to know if the borders will remain open.

-With this in mind, I headed to Cuba for a 17 day trip in January, 2017.
+With this in mind, I myself headed to Cuba.
 What I discovered was a country rich with laughter, oozing charm, and built on resiliency.

 How do I legally travel to Cuba as an American?

-Every traveler must have a passport that’s valid for at least six months after the return date and a visa issued by the Cuban government.
-Thankfully, most airlines allow you to purchase your visa when you purchase your ticket.
+Every traveler still needs to have a passport that’s valid for at least six months after the return date and a Tourist Card (Tarjeta del Turista) issued by the Cuban government.
+Thankfully, most airlines allow you to purchase your Tourist Card when you buy your ticket.

 -Official business of the U.S. Government, foreign governments, and certain -intergovernmental organizations